 Before a new Supplier is approved, Workspace will carry out appropriate due diligence on the Supplier, including requiring the Supplier to submit an 'Approved Contractor & Supplier Application Form'.
-As part of this process, Workspace will review the Supplier's policies and systems on anti-slavery and human trafficking.
-Where a Supplier does not provide a copy of their policy, then a copy of the Workspace Anti-Slavery policy will be made available to them.
+As part of this process, Workspace will review the Supplier's policies and systems on anti-slavery and human trafficking and Suppliers are directed to the Supplier Code of Conduct.
 New Suppliers will only become approved Suppliers once Workspace has completed its due diligence.